 Credits earned from a regionally accredited institution may be approved as credits toward a degree at Western Carolina University.
 Regardless of the basis of credit, a minimum of 25 percent of semester hours applied toward a bachelor’s degree must be earned through regular enrollment in Western Carolina University junior-senior level courses, including a minimum of 12 hours in junior-senior courses in the major field.

 No time limit exists on the coursework accepted for undergraduate credit assessment or awarding.
 However, students who plan to schedule courses with stated prerequisites should consider auditing the prerequisite courses if no work has been attempted in the field within the past five years.

 Applicants who attempt coursework elsewhere are required to notify WCU of the work as part of the application process, and students submitting an application as degree-seeking students are required to submit official transcripts from all institutions attended.
 Grades made in courses earned elsewhere are used as part of the admission process but are not used in computing the GPA at Western Carolina University (they remain part of a student’s higher education GPA).
 In addition, credits accepted at WCU from other sources are added to earned hours and will affect a student’s overall academic standing.
 A student may not expect to have the course repetition policy applied on the basis of courses completed at other institutions.

 Please check out our Transfer Frequently Asked Questions for answers to some of our most common transfer questions.

 Only work passed with a grade of C or better may be considered for credit at WCU.
 Except for consortium agreements, no credit will be allowed toward graduation or toward fulfillment of major requirements for a course passed with a C- or less at another institution.
-Credit will not be awarded at Western Carolina University for courses determined to be below the collegiate level nor from an institution not accredited by a nationally recognized regional accrediting agency (appropriate regional accreditation, such as SACS or its equivalent).
+Credit will not be awarded at Western Carolina University for courses determined to be below the collegiate level nor from an institution not accredited by a nationally recognized regional accrediting agency (appropriate institutional accreditation, such as SACS or its equivalent).
 Undergraduate credit will not be awarded for graduate-level courses.